nix-rust/rfcs/text/0000-bootstrap.md

 - the future of nix, including crate organization (https://github.com/nix-rust/nix/issues/190)

-Implementing an RFC process will give us a clear place to discuss those changes.
-Just as importantly, there will be a clear document stating what is being proposed.
-This way one doesn't need to read an entire comment thread to find out what the actual proposal is.
+The RFC process gives a place to discuss and document major design decisions.
+This provides readers with both the final decision in a clean form and the discussion that lead up to it.

 We have already created a [conventions document][conventions] to help newcomers to the library understand how nix approaches its APIs.
 Larger additions to that